otvam/IEEEtran_file_url_doi_link_bibtex/README.md

 ## Bugs

 I wrote this file for my PhD thesis.
-So it was test with the following entry types:
+So it was tested with the following entry types:
 * misc / pdhthesis /
 * patent / standard
 * inproceedings / article
 * incollection / inbook / inbook

-This file does not pretend to cover all the entries offered by IEEEtran.bst.
+This file does not pretend to cover all the other entries offered by IEEEtran.bst.
 However, it should be easy to extend the file to the remaining entries.

 The diff between: